-

 About Sofie Laguna

 Sofie Laguna originally studied to be a lawyer, but after deciding law was not for her, she moved to Melbourne to train as an actor.
-Sofie worked for many years as an actor before she began to write – both for children and adults.
+Sofie worked for many years as an actor before she began to write books.

 For speaking engagements, writing workshops or school bookings, please contact: